Unstructured-IO/unstructured/README.md

 ## :chart_with_upwards_trend: Analytics

-Unstructured sends lightweight analytics to `GET https://packages.unstructured.io/python-telemetry` by default: one library-load ping when it is imported and one best-effort local attempt for each top-level public partition call.
-The shared endpoint supports separate startup and runtime query-parameter schemas.
-Runtime events contain the package version, normalized platform/Python/architecture values, fixed-enum partition characteristics, and aggregate final-element counts as URL query parameters; there is no request body.
-They never contain document or element content, filenames, paths, URLs supplied for partitioning, raw MIME values, exception details, credentials, proxy configuration, or persistent installation, machine, process, account, user, or developer identifiers.
-Runtime delivery never waits on the network from partition processing, has no redirects, retries, response-body download, or queue, and does not consult proxy or netrc environment settings.
-At most one telemetry daemon can remain stranded in a network operation; later events drop while that slot is occupied, and process exit does not wait for it.
-Connect/read timeouts limit socket operations, not total network wall-clock duration.
+Unstructured sends lightweight, anonymous analytics to `https://packages.unstructured.io/python-telemetry` by default: a ping when the library is imported, and a best-effort event for each top-level partition call (package version, platform/Python/architecture, and aggregate element counts).
+These events never contain document or element content, filenames, paths, URLs, credentials, or persistent installation/machine/user identifiers, and telemetry never blocks, retries, or waits on partitioning.

-To opt out before importing or partitioning, set either `DO_NOT_TRACK` or `SCARF_NO_ANALYTICS` to any non-empty value after trimming whitespace (for example, `true`, `1`, `yes`, `false`, or `0`); either variable disables both library-load and runtime telemetry.
-Unset the variables or leave them empty or whitespace-only to retain the default behavior.
+To opt out before importing or partitioning, set `DO_NOT_TRACK` or `SCARF_NO_ANALYTICS` to any non-empty value (e.g. `true`).
 See our [Privacy Policy](https://unstructured.io/privacy-policy).